xiaogezhang09/xiaogezhang09.github.io/_pages/about.md

   - /about.html
 ---

-I am a Master's student at VR Lab, at the Institue of Computing Technology, Chinese Academy of Sciences.
-Prior to that, I graduated from Wuhan University with a bachlor's degree in Remote Sensing Science and Technology, majored in Photogrammetry.
+I am a Master's student at [VR Lab](http://vr.ict.ac.cn/), at the [Institue of Computing Technology](http://english.ict.cas.cn/), [Chinese Academy of Sciences](https://english.cas.cn/).
+Prior to that, I graduated from [Wuhan University](https://en.whu.edu.cn/) with a bachlor's degree in Remote Sensing, and majored in Photogrammetry.

 My interests lie in 3d reconstruction from multi-view stereo, self-supervised image inpainting.